0nserio/0nserio/README.md

 * A consultative mindset (understanding business needs)
 * Clear communication (translating insights into meaningful actions)

 Whether you're building a dashboard, cleaning data, or automating reports, I bring technical precision and a focus on the user.
-I make sure every solution is easy to use and helps people make smarter decisions.<br>
+I make sure every solution is easy to use and helps people make smarter decisions.

 ## My Contribution
 I provide end-to-end data solutions that empower both companies and individuals to make smarter, data-driven decisions.
 Whether you're looking to optimize workflows, design intuitive dashboards, or automate reporting, I specialize in: